OpenVidu/openvidu.io-docs/docs/openvidu-pro/scalability.md

 OpenVidu Pro consists of different nodes that work together to offer OpenVidu services in a distributed, scalable way.
 Currently, OpenVidu Pro has two types of nodes, following a **Master-Slave** model:

-- **OpenVidu Server Pro node**: this is the master node.
+- **OpenVidu Server Pro Node**: this is the master node.
 It runs openvidu-server-pro Java process, which manages the control plane of the stack.
-It takes care of OpenVidu sessions, forwarding events and messages to clients and distributing the load across the available Media Server nodes.<br><br>
+It takes care of OpenVidu sessions, forwarding events and messages to clients and distributing the load across the available Media Nodes.<br><br>
-- **Media Server node**: these are the slave nodes, in charge of managing the media streams.
-For that reason, Media Server nodes are the actual bottleneck of the OpenVidu cluster and the ones that determine its capacity: more Media Server nodes means more concurrent OpenVidu sessions.
-Each OpenVidu session is currently hosted in one Media Server node.
-Each Media Server node can manage multiple OpenVidu sessions.
+- **Media Node**: these are the slave nodes, in charge of managing the media streams.
+For that reason, Media Nodes are the actual bottleneck of the OpenVidu cluster and the ones that determine its capacity: more Media Nodes means more concurrent OpenVidu sessions.
+Each OpenVidu session is currently hosted in one Media Node.
+Each Media Node can manage multiple OpenVidu sessions.

 <br>